vacp2p/vac.dev/projects.md

 title: Projects
 ---

-# Vac projects
+# Projects

-There are several projects under Vac.
+There are several projects under Vac Research.
 These are largely independent and can be seen as specific bets.

 ## Secure Messaging